99dsimonp/PixelBot/README.md

 # PixelBot
-Basic pixel bot framework for World of Warcraft WOTLK.
+Basic pixel botbase for World of Warcraft WOTLK.

-Functions using two components:
+Functionality is split into two components:
 1) Addon: Encodes key game information in colors overlaid on the UI.
 Written in lua.
 2) Python script: Screenshots the game and decodes the colors.
 Acts on the information read to automate gameplay.